MFaqihRidho/MFaqihRidho/README.md

 - 📫 How to reach me **mfaqihridhoo@gmail.com**

-- ⚡ Hobby - Code And Game
+- ⚡ Hobby - I love to play Games and watch Anime

 <br>